 - with whom the children (under 18 years of age or adult children who are disabled) live.

-The Family Court or Federal Circuit Court deal with two types of spousal maintenance applications:
+The Federal Circuit and Family Court deals with two types of spousal maintenance applications:

 - Spouse maintenance is financial support paid by a party to a marriage to their former husband or wife in circumstances where they are unable to adequately support themselves.